BigNoid/script.skinshortcuts/README.txt

 If you want to provide a default which links to a playlist you include with your skin, then make sure the .shortcuts file uses the special protocol (e.g. special://skin/) as the URI to it.
 The script will replace this with a localised version, so that the playlist link will continue to work even if the user switches to another skin supporting skin shortcuts.

 Particularly when setting defaults for the main menu, you may wish to include the <defaultID> element.
 This will set the [groupname] of the submenu's .DATA.xml file. (e.g. defaultID of tvshows -> tvshows.DATA.xml).
 Please note, any defaultID must follow the standard rules - all lowercase, all english characters, no spaces.

+As Skin Shortcuts will integrate with a Video Node Editor script (for skins where the script manages the full menu), it is strongly suggested that default shortcuts use video nodes rather than library shortcuts where appropriate.

+For example, a link to movie titles should be:

+	<action>ActivateWindow(10025,videodb://movies/titles/,Return)</action>

+rather than

+	<action>ActivateWindow(10025,MovieTitles,Return)</action>

+This will ensure that any users modifying the default Movies node (for example) will access the content they expect rather than, as video library links provide, all content.

 Properties returned